Buy a URL Today

 Things to consider when purchasing a web domain for yourself.

-When you visit a website, you type in the name of that website in your browser.
-The URL is what is called a web domain name.
-These domain names are anything after the www. and before the .com.
-Nearly anything can be part of a domain name, as long as it is letters and numbers.
-Symbols and other characters, such as Cyrillic and Asiatic alphabets, are not allowed.
-A domain name can be a random string of nonsense or a word or phrase related to the site.
-Most people try to find and purchase domain names that relate to what their business is and does.
+When you visit a website, you type its name into your browser.
+The URL serves as the web domain name.
+Domain names include everything between the “www.” and the “.com.”
+You can use nearly any combination of letters and numbers in a domain name, but symbols and characters from alphabets like Cyrillic or Asiatic are not allowed.
+A domain name can be a random string of characters or a word or phrase connected to the site.
+Most people choose and purchase domain names that reflect their business and its purpose.

 Types of Domains

-Domains come in many flavors.
-The most common is the “top-level domains” of com, org, net, gov, and info.
-There are also country code top-level domains, such as .ca for Canada, .de for Germany, and .es for Spain.
-What type of domain your website uses depends partly on its purpose and partly on what you want your URL to look like.
-You don’t need to be based on Germany to have a .de URL, but it may be more expensive.
+Domains come in many varieties.
+The most common are “top-level domains” such as .com, .org, .net, .gov, and .info.
+Country code top-level domains include .ca for Canada, .de for Germany, and .es for Spain.
+The type of domain you choose for your website depends on its purpose and how you want your URL to appear.
+You don’t need to be based in Germany to use a .de URL, but it may cost more.

 What Else do you need?